 To send a silent remote notification, set the content-available flag to 1 in a push notification payload.
-When you’re sending a Remote Notification, you might also want to include some data in the notification payload, so your application can reference the event.
+When you’re sending a silent remote notification, you might also want to include some data in the notification payload, so your application can reference the event.
 This could save you a few networking requests and increase the responsiveness of your app.

 Use Silent Remote Notifications to Trigger Background Work

-Silent remote notifications can wake your app from a “Suspended” or “Not Running” state, to update content or run certain tasks without notifying your users.
-To send a silent remote push notification, you just need to set up the content-available flag with no message nor sound.
+Silent remote notifications can wake your app from a “Suspended” or “Not Running” state to update content or run certain tasks without notifying your users.

+content-available flag following the above instructions with no message nor sound.
 Please set up your app’s background mode to enable remote notifications under the “Capabilities” tab in your project settings.